 Simply and shortly, Leaving the Circus is a blog about finding one’s way back home after having been caged in a circus.
 The concept is drawn from Langston Hughes’ poem, Lament for Dark Peoples.

-I’m pursuing my way home in many ways, but this blog will primarily focus on religion, theology, philosophy, and art.
+I’m pursuing my way home in many ways, but this blog will travel along the paths of religion, theology, philosophy, and art.
 For me, home looks something like authentic understanding of self, “God,” and world, hoping such authenticity will prove me a better servant to the world I inhabit.